Who created BRM and why it is important?

 - The benefits of meditation are linked to the motivation of the meditator, passively practicing a method without engaging appears to bring less benefit.

 - The frequency and intensity of the meditation practice appears to produce different results.
 For example the benefits from regular weekly practice is not the same as short term more intense retreat type meditation training.

-There’s much more I could add, but the key message I want to get across is that declining brain health is not inevitable and there are known systems that can maintain or mental functions at all ages.
-A second point is that the processes of cognitive decline and dementia generally start decades before their symptoms manifest; it is never too early to think about your brain health.
+There’s much more I could add, but the key message I want to get across is that declining brain health is not inevitable and there are known systems that can maintain or augment mental functions at all ages.
+A second point is that the processes of cognitive impairment and Alzheimer’s dementia generally start decades before their symptoms manifest; it is never too early to think about your brain health.
 Follow these links if you’d like to attend a class, or participate in online Brain Renewal Meditation.

-If you have any questions take a look at the main Meditation Science page in the first instance, there are a number of important resources to be found there.
+If you have any questions take a look at the main meditation science page in the first instance, there are a number of important resources to be found there.
 If all else fails get in touch and we’ll try to help, please remember we cannot address individual health issues.

 As a meditation practitioner Stephen has been trained in both traditional and contemporary methods.
 He has travelled extensively in Asia and Europe gaining knowledge and experience from leading meditation masters.
 His main area of interest is nondual compassion meditation and its links to brain health.
 His current research is focused on the relationship between compassion, nondual meditation, mindfulness and wellbeing.

 Stephen describes himself as a meditation teacher first and a scientist second.
 He has been teaching meditation since 2008 and he trains his own brain every day with traditional Buddhist meditation methods.
 He estimates that he has completed over 10,000 hours in meditation during the last 20 years.